vincentarelbundock/marginaleffects/README.md

 Downsides of `marginaleffects` include:

-  - Weights and simultation-based inference are not (yet) supported.
+  - Simultation-based inference is not supported.
   - Newer package with a smaller (read: nonexistent) user base.

 ## How?